Money Bite-Size Read:

 1. I want to be able to see my family again

-As someone whose family lives across different states within the same country, I haven’t seen my family in many months.
+As someone whose immediate family lives across different states within the same country, I haven’t seen my family in many months.
 When I think about why I got vaccinated, this was primarily to be able to travel between state borders.
 This should also save money in not needing to rebook flights with the end of state-based lockdowns, with more people being vaccinated.

 2. I want to travel overseas